 In 1940, Chuck Durham, the “D”, joined the firm.
 Over the next decade, Henningson Engineering would reach new heights, outgrowing its office space three times between 1937 and 1953.
 It was around then that the firm became Henningson, Durham and Richardson, Inc. — and later HDR — with Durham serving as president and Richardson as secretary-treasurer.

 With Durham at the helm, innovation followed.
 Some of the firm’s engineers were former military pilots, and Durham saw an advantage.
 The company took to the air, using its own fleet of airplanes to serve clients in other regions.
 We quickly built a reputation as a leading municipal engineering firm and began to expand geographically, opening our first branch office in Colorado Springs, Colorado, 1957.

 In 1960, we won our first international job — a $50 million dam and irrigation project in the Guadarranque and Palmones River Valleys in southern Spain – and by the early 1980s, we were operating in 21 U.S. offices with 1,100 employees.
 In 1996, we instituted a broad-based employee-ownership model which has supercharged our growth.
 Twenty-five years later, more than 90% of our employees across the world own some form of HDR stock or equity.

-Today, we’re nearly 10,000 employees strong with more than 225 offices around the globe.
+Today, we’re over 12,000 employees strong with more than 200 offices around the globe.
 And while this means we can bring an impressive breadth and depth of services to our clients, it’s our commitment to the place we call home that makes us special.
 Our employees strive to make a difference every day, both in their day jobs and as community volunteers.